– MISSION –

-Grand Rapids Community Summer Theatre (also known as Circle at the Rowe) was conceived in 1952 and held its first season in 1953.
+Grand Rapids Community Summer Theatre (also known as Circle at the Rowe) was conceived by Norma Brink, husband Ted, and Sydney Spayde in 1952 and held its first season in 1953.
 It was housed in the Rowe Hotel, at the corner of Bridge Street and Monroe, for eight years, during which time the theater grew and flourished.
 Because of the shape of the rented room, it was decided that the play performance area should be arena-style or, in the round with the audience seated around the actors.

 Though two of its founders left after several years, those who remained created a Board of Directors in 1956.
 The Board decided to use local directors for productions with one guest director each year.
 Arena theatre was so new that a representative from the Michigan State University Theatre Department was asked to present workshops for prospective directors, incorporating the technical aspects of directing in the round.

 In 1962, a change in the Rowe Hotel ownership forced Circle to find a new home.